aaryanpandey29/Pastebin-API/README.md

 Only owners can edit or delete their snippets

 🎨 Syntax Highlighting

-Snippets support syntax highlighting using Pygments with selectable:
+Snippets support syntax highlighting using Pygments, with selectable:

 Programming language

-Style/theme
+Style / theme

 Line numbers

 📚 Learning Goals

 This project helps you understand: